 The Vascular Anesthesia Rotation is geared to the CA-2 and CA-3 resident.
-Besides gaining experience caring for critically ill patients, the resident will become proficient in placing and interpreting arterial catheters and central venous and pulmonary artery catheters.
+Besides gaining experience caring for critically ill patients, the resident will become proficient in placing arterial catheters and central venous and pulmonary artery catheters and interpreting waveforms.
 There will be ample experience in performing spinal anesthetics and epidural catheters in addition to spinal drains.
-Arterio-venous fistulas placements are routinely done using ultrasound assisted regional anesthetics such as supraclavicular bocks.
+We routinely perform the majority of arterio-venous fistulas placements using ultrasound guided regional anesthetics such as supraclavicular bocks.
 The residents will further be able to obtain an in-depth understanding of vascular physiology and the relationship of vascular disease with other organs systems.

 We also provide a 1 or 2 year combined clinical and research fellowship training (Liver transplantation/major vascular) for those individuals interested in an academic career and gaining clinical experience in the anesthetic management of highly complex cases.
 The fellowship emphasizes comprehensive training in perioperative care of patients undergoing liver transplantation as well as major vascular surgical procedures.
 This fellowship can include a substantial amount of time for clinical or laboratory research.